Taxation of investments 101

 Your marginal tax rate

 Your marginal tax rate is the tax rate applicable to the next dollar of taxable income you earn.
 Knowing your marginal tax rate is important for minimizing the tax you pay on additional income.
-See the Tax rate card for the latest marginal tax rates available by province.
+See the tax rate card for the latest marginal tax rates by province.

 Understanding how your investment income is taxed

-One of your considerations when buying investments should be the amount of taxes you will pay on income from these investments.¹ The types of income you could earn from your investments includes interest, dividends, foreign income, and capital gains and losses.
+One of your considerations when buying investments should be the amount of taxes you‘ll pay on income from these investments.1 The types of income you could earn from your investments includes interest, dividends, capital gains and losses, and foreign income.

 Interest income from Canadian sources is fully taxable at your marginal tax rate, making it one of the highest taxed types of income.
-Interest income is earned from bank accounts and from fixed-income investments, such as guaranteed interest contracts (GICs), and government treasury bills (T-bills), as well as allocations or distributions received from segregated fund contracts or mutual funds that you own.
+Interest income is earned from bank accounts and from fixed-income investments, such as guaranteed interest accounts (GIAs), and government treasury bills (T-bills), as well as allocations or distributions received from segregated fund contracts, mutual funds, or exchange-traded funds (ETFs) that you own.

 Dividends are distributions paid by corporations to their shareholders from after-tax earnings.
-You may also receive allocations or distributions of dividends from segregated fund contracts or mutual funds that you own if the funds own shares of Canadian corporations that pay dividends.
+You may also receive allocations or distributions of dividends from segregated fund contracts, mutual funds, or ETFs that you own if the funds own shares of Canadian corporations that pay dividends.

 Compared to interest income, Canadian dividend income gets preferential tax treatment through the gross-up and dividend tax credit mechanism.
 The grossed-up amount is included on your tax return but the tax you pay is reduced by the dividend tax credit.

 Dividends from Canadian corporations are reported as either eligible or non-eligible dividends.
-Eligible dividends are typically received from larger publicly traded corporations in Canada and are grossed-up so that 138 per cent of the dividend is included in taxable income.
+Eligible dividends are typically received from larger publicly traded corporations in Canada and are grossed up so that 138% of the dividend is included in taxable income.
 Non-eligible dividends generally would be received as a distribution of corporate income that has been taxed at lower corporate rates, such as income from a corporation entitled to the small business deduction.
-Non-eligible dividends are grossed-up so that 115 per cent of the dividend is included in income.
+Non-eligible dividends are grossed up so that 115% of the dividend is included in income.

-Because the grossed up amount is reported on the tax return, it can be the least income-friendly for Canadians who qualify for valuable government benefits such as Old Age Security and the age credit.² If the income reported on one’s tax return is too high, these benefits can be clawed back or forfeited altogether.
-For more information on how to reduce the clawback of these benefits, see “Fighting the Clawbacks — Reduce Line 23400: Tax Managed Strategy 2.”
+Because the grossed-up amount is reported on the tax return, it can be the least income-friendly for Canadians who qualify for valuable government benefits such as Old Age Security and the age credit.2 If the income reported on one’s tax return is too high, these benefits can be clawed back or forfeited altogether.
+For more information on how to reduce the clawback of these benefits, see “Fighting the clawbacks — reduce line 23400.”

 Capital gains arise when you sell a capital asset for more than its adjusted cost base (ACB).
-The increase in value is a capital gain, and 50 per cent of the gain (called the taxable capital gain) is included in your taxable income.
+The increase in value is a capital gain, and 50% of the gain (called the taxable capital gain) is included in your taxable income.
 A capital loss arises when you sell a capital asset for less than its ACB.

 Your ACB is the amount of your investment that has already been taxed.
-It begins as the original purchase price, but subsequent events such as purchases, allocations, or distributions and elections will impact your ACB.
+It begins as the original purchase price, but subsequent events such as purchases, allocations, distributions, or elections will impact your ACB.
 For further information see, “An investor’s adjusted cost base: a moving target.”

 There are two types of capital gains and losses: realized and unrealized.
 An unrealized capital gain or loss consists of the accrued gain or loss on an asset before the asset is sold or deemed to be sold.
 A realized capital gain or capital loss generally results when the asset is actually sold or is deemed to be sold, as is the case on death.

-Foreign income consists of income such as dividends and interest from foreign investments, whether owned directly or through a segregated fund contract or mutual fund.
+Foreign income consists of income such as dividends and interest from foreign investments, whether owned directly or through a segregated fund contract, mutual fund, or ETF.
 Foreign income receives no special tax break, making it equivalent to interest from Canadian sources in terms of the high rate of tax that it attracts.

 Understanding the taxation of some common assets